funerals: planning your own humanist funeral

 For people who know they are approaching the end of their life and want me to conduct their ceremony, then I will not charge for the pre-preparation, but will simply charge my usual ceremony fee at the time of the funeral.

-For other people pre-planning their funeral ceremony the fee will depend on what support you would like from me.
+Otherwise, the fee for pre-planning your humanist funeral ceremony will depend on what support you would like from me.
 Examples of what I may charge are below but these are negotiable: